striglia/striglia.github.com/source/_posts/2016-06-04-notes-from-vanpyday-2016.markdown

 Jas Sohi combined Google's BigQuery with python's BeautifulSoup library to interact with web-uis and automatically check they had certain properties.

-Talk #4 about the misery of trying to write a SublimeText plugin in the middle of the conference 😸 The speaker attempted to import Don Kirkby's library and got something working!
+Talk #4 was a spur of the moment demo of trying to write a SublimeText plugin in the middle of the conference 😸 The speaker attempted to import Don Kirkby's library (from a previous talk!)  and actually got the basic proof-of-concept working!
 Not half bad on short notice.

 Talk #5 was an intro to SQLAlchemy...in particular the Core part of the library.
-Some talk of the dangers of ORMs and some context on why you might prefer Core over.
+Some talk of the dangers of ORMs and some context on when you might prefer Core over the ORM.

 Talk #6 was the story of one particular person's experience learning Python [from Team Treehouse](https://teamtreehouse.com/).
 Sounded like some good teaching [from Kenneth Love](http://www.pyvideo.org/speaker/738/kenneth-love)!